egrivel/suptool/README.md

 within the system.
 The following functions are supported:
  - `Bitmap bitmap_create()` creates a new bitmap (without data) and returns a reference to it.
- - `void bitmap_destroy(Bitmap bm)` destroys a bitmap structure and frees u the memory used by it.
+ - `void bitmap_destroy(Bitmap bm)` destroys a bitmap structure and frees up the memory used by it.
  - `void bitmap_set_width(Bitmap bm, int width)` updates the width of a bitmap.
+This can only be used to grow the bitmap.
+Existing data is preserverd.
 Note that setting bits in the bitmap also implicitly grows the bitmap.
  - `void bitmap_set_height(Bitmap bm, int height)` updates the height of a bitmap.
+This can only be used to grow the bitmap.
+Existing data is preserved.
 Note that setting bits in the bitmap also implicitly grows the bitmap.
  - `int bitmap_get_width(Bitmap bm)` returns the current width of the bitmap.
  - `int bitmap_get_height(Bitmap bm)` returns the current height of the bitmap.